Leon-Bor/google-fonts-proxy/README.md

 # Google fonts proxy

-Since some asshole are sending out final written warnings with a fee you have to pay when you include any of the google fonts, I wrote this little NodeJs server to proxy the fonts through a url.
+Since some asshole are sending out final written warnings and charging you a fee when you include any of the google fonts, I wrote this little NodeJs server to proxy the fonts through a url.
 Feel free to copy and edit the code.

 ## Description